Solution-Focused Leadership Coaching – Stop the why

 ‘Why’ asked to Frank

 - Why isn’t Aamani completing the reports correctly and on time?
-She is resistant because she feels that I single her out for the reports being late.
+She is resistant because she feels that I single her out for late reports.

 - Why does she feel you single her out for the reports being late?
-Because I got the job, she feels she should have, and she can control this part of her work.
+Because I got the job she feels she should have; she can control this part of her work.

 - Why is she controlling this part of her work?
-So she can make me look bad in front of my supervisor, and she can feel better about not getting the promotion.
+So she can make me look bad in front of my supervisor and feel better about not getting the promotion.

 - Why does she want you to look bad in front of your supervisor?
 She feels she should have my job and could do better than me.

-That did not end well, it reinforced the problem, lead to something that is not actionable; the reports are still late and inaccurate, plus Frank and Aamani have no idea what to do besides be mad at each other.
+That did not end well.
+It reinforced the problem and led to something that is not actionable; the reports are still late and inaccurate, plus Frank and Aamani have no idea what to do besides be mad at each other.

 An alternative to asking why is asking a series of what, how, when, where questions.
 Below are several scenarios and sample questions.

 - An employee tells you they are losing control and the project will be late.
 Rather than asking ‘why’ – which will move the work onto your task list – you ask a series of ‘what’ coaching questions.